 Proceeding from that premise, and inspired by the work of Raymond Queneau, whose eponymous book created 99 stories out of a single account by translating it into 99 different forms, Remixing History approaches recipes as vehicles for storytelling by translating them into a range of narrative genres: fairy tale, three-act drama, dialogue, bestiary, constellation, riddle, and more.
 The book project in its current shape is divided into five sections that each offer multiple translations of the same recipe.
 Each translation reveals something particular about how the parts of the recipe cohere, whether it is by understands the movement of a medical cure as a climactic narrative manifesting in flesh (as in a three-act drama), or exploring how the materials in a medical drug work as a set of multiple dyadic relationships (as in a dialogue), or setting into relief the power of contingency in making medical bodies (as in a choose-your-own-adventure).
 The project argues that each of these story-translations offers a different way of paying attention to a single text and seeing how recipes organize and manipulate materials.
 It argues that understanding the work of these recipes and their translations in relation to that of a DJ reveals translation to be a method for watching and listening to relations in space and time, and using the results to transform and combine elements to tell stories that help move those elements in particular ways.
 Translation becomes a kind of musical composition that takes bodies – of people, words, plants, stones, vessels – as its instruments.
 Ultimately, as the book will argue, we can understand the craft of history in an analogous way.

-I will schmancy-up the page for this project when I have a bit of time to work with.
-In the meantime, the project began as a series of posts for The Recipes Project, and you can link to those early posts here:
+I will be working on the project during my sabbatical year at the University of Pittsburgh in 2018-2019, and I’ll schmancy up the site for the project at some point during that time.
+In the meantime, The Great Unfundable began as a series of posts for The Recipes Project, and you can link to those early posts here: